 Children & Youth Impacts: Helping Create A Solid Foundation For ChildrenDOWNLOAD FILE

-- 3,345 parent and caregiver participants in 2019 MSU Extension early childhood programs
+- 9,616 parent and caregiver participants in 2020 MSU Extension early childhood and family development programs

-Michigan State University Extension provides early childhood programs that help parents, caregivers, childcare providers and other important adults in the lives of children from birth to age 8 develop important skills.
+Michigan State University Extension provides early childhood and family development programs that help parents, caregivers, childcare providers and other important adults in the lives of children from birth to age 8 develop important skills.
 These programs focus on:

 - School readiness.